themehdiq/Jobs-List-Section/README.md

 # Jobs-List-Section
 Jobs list section for an agency that works on jobs scraping\
-Please find the live demo here [Github Pages](https://themehdiq.github.io/Jobs-List-Section/) thanks to Github pages
+Please find the live demo here [jobs list section](https://themehdiq.github.io/Jobs-List-Section/) thanks to Github pages